-The University, along with other state agencies and political subdivisions, participates in the State of Oklahoma Risk Management Program and the State Insurance Fund ("Pools"), public entity risk pools, currently operating as a common risk management and insurance program for its members.
+The University, along with other state agencies and political subdivisions, participates in the State of Oklahoma Risk Management Program which is a public entity risk pool currently operating as a common risk management and insurance program for its members.
 The University pays annual premiums to the pools for tort, property, and liability insurance coverage.
-The Pool's governing agreement specifies that the Pool will be self-sustaining through member premiums and will reinsure through commercial carriers for claims in excess of specified stop-loss amounts.
+The Oklahoma Risk Management Pool's governing agreement specifies that the pool will be self-sustaining through member premiums and will reinsure through commercial carriers for claims in excess of specified stop-loss amounts.

 The University also participates in the College Association of Liability Management ("CALM") Workers' Compensation Plan for its workers' compensation coverage.
-CALM is an Interlocal Cooperative Act Agency that was organized to provide workers' compensation insurance coverage for participating colleges and universities through the State Insurance Fund.
+CALM is an Interlocal Cooperative Act Agency that was organized to provide workers' compensation insurance coverage for participating colleges and universities through CompSource Mutual.
 CALM is a political subdivision of the State of Oklahoma and is governed by a Board of Trustees elected from members of the participating colleges and universities.